ElektraInitiative/libelektra/doc/decisions/0a_delayed/validation.md

 ## Considered Alternatives

 - Extend validation plugins to allow us to specify what should happen if a key fails to validate
 - Export a validation function that allows us to use an additional plugin to decide what should be done

 ## Decision

+Don't do anything for 1.0.

-Use a wrapper plugin to iterate over the keyset and delegate the validation of each key to the corresponding validation plugin.
+Later, maybe introduce a wrapper plugin to iterate over the keyset and delegate the validation of each key to the corresponding validation plugin.

 ## Rationale